How Stress Can Cause Back Pain

 When patients deal with unconscious stress, they usually undergo a number of physical changes.
 Blood vessels become restricted, a smaller amount of blood flows through the body, and oxygen to muscles and other tissues becomes restricted.
 Finally, muscles develop excessive biochemical waste as a result.
 After this chain of events, patients generally experience muscle tension, muscle spasms, and back pain.

 Ways to Determine if Stress Is the Cause

-To determine whether stress serves as the primary cause for your back pain, your doctor will generally start by performing a complete physical exam.
+To determine whether stress serves as the primary cause for your back pain, first contact your doctor.
+He or she will generally start by performing a complete physical exam.
 This helps to identify major spinal disorders or structural issues and rule them out as causes of back pain.
 Next, your doctor will talk with you about common symptoms of stress-related pain.
-These symptoms can actually resemble fibromyalgia.
+These symptoms can resemble those of fibromyalgia.
 They include things like pain in your back and neck, tender areas of muscle, widespread muscle aches, and general fatigue or lack of sleep.

 How to Alleviate Stress Symptoms